Asatru Folk Assembly: New leadership

-In December 2019, two members of the Army National Guard left the military under uncertain terms related to their involvement as leaders of "Ravensblood Kindred", a white nationalist religious group that shared ties with the AFA.
+In December 2019, two members of the Army National Guard left the military under uncertain terms related to their involvement as leaders of "Ravensblood Kindred", a part of the AFA.
+It was reported that it endorses white nationalist views.
 Both had previously attended a rally by Richard B. Spencer.
 One was on active duty in Afghanistan and one worked as a jailer for the Haralson County but was not terminated from his position.
 One member, East, now holds a leadership position at the Njordshof hof.

-On August 10, 2024, Zachary Babitz, a member of the Asatru Folk Assembly, was arrested in Las Cruces, New Mexico for allegedly committing several violent crimes, including murder, carjacking, and robbery, throughout New Mexico earlier that month.
-The group previously described Babitz, who had "1488" tattooed on his hand, as “the newest apprentice Folkbuilder for the Ódinshof District”.
+On August 10, 2024, Zachary Babitz, a member of the Asatru Folk Assembly, was arrested in Las Cruces, New Mexico, for allegedly committing several violent crimes, including murder, carjacking, and robbery, throughout New Mexico earlier that month.
+The group previously described Babitz, who had "1488" tattooed on his hand, as "the newest apprentice Folkbuilder for the Ódinshof District".
+On 17 April 2026, Babitz pled guilty to multiple counts of armed robbery, grand theft auto, and a single count of murder.
+He was sentenced to life imprisonment.